ProGamerGov/neural-style-pt/INSTALL.md

 - Supported AMD GPUs for the dockerfile are: Vega10 / gfx900 generation discrete graphics cards (Vega56, Vega64, or MI25).

-PyTorch does not officially provide support for compilation on the host, but [a user guide posted here](https://github.com/ROCmSoftwarePlatform/pytorch/issues/337#issuecomment-467220107) apparently works well.
+PyTorch does not officially provide support for compilation on the host with AMD GPUs, but [a user guide posted here](https://github.com/ROCmSoftwarePlatform/pytorch/issues/337#issuecomment-467220107) apparently works well.

 ROCm utilizes a CUDA porting tool called HIP, which automatically converts CUDA code into HIP code.
 HIP code can run on both AMD and Nvidia GPUs.